Born and raised in Tampa, Florida.

 I constantly am doing photography of a variety subject matter that mostly is indicative to a Southern feel or place.
 I do selects and editing with a minimum of Photoshop work before sending out for printing.
-The prints are then sorted and laid out with a variety of found materials until ready to be combined.
-My photographic collages are C Prints combined with found text or materials.
-I also incorporate old books, found text, old photographs and tintypes along with encaustic.
+My photographic pieces are archival C Prints or engineering prints combined with found text or book text.
+In some pieces I incorporate old books, found objects, old photographs and tintypes along with encaustic.
 The new works with engineering prints are covered resin with a wax border.
 The resin soaks into the paper print and allows an under layer of book text to slightly come through.
 After two layers of resin I rub wax onto surface along with a rough scraping and a sanding in order to give an aged patina.

 At 21, on the verge of graduating from college and passionate about the history of art, specifically contemporary art, I was offered an opportunity to study in Paris.
 The 'catch' was that I had to do photographic studies while living in 'The City of Light.'
 With little knowledge of the photographic process or its relatively young history, I decided to dive right in and learn all I could about this art form before the summer trip began.